 Although Solberg’s government formally declared that the emergency powers would be restricted to combatting the coronavirus, the government made clear that the scope would be extremely broad.
 “We do not know in what context they will be used,” Justice Minister Monica Maeland said of the powers.
 “We will have to see from case to case.”

 These measures will be used above all to funnel vast quantities of funds into the coffers of big business and the financial elite.
-The government has promised at least 100 Norwegian crowns (about €8.5 billion) of guarantees for companies to obtain loans and issue bonds during the crisis.
+The government has promised at least 100 billion Norwegian crowns (about €8.5 billion) of guarantees for companies to obtain loans and issue bonds during the crisis.
 But Solberg indicated even more could be made available, stating that her government would “do what’s needed and spend the necessary funds to secure the Norwegian economy and support Norwegian businesses, big and small.”

 The airline industry alone is to receive backing for loans of up to 6 billion Norwegian crowns (around €500 million).
 Norwegian Air, which has laid off almost its entire workforce, reacted by saying it was “very grateful” for the bailout.

 In addition to direct government backing, the banks and big business have also benefited from two rate cuts by Norway’s central bank, reducing interest rates from 1.5 percent to 0.25 percent.
 This triggered a rebound on the Norwegian stock exchange of more than 5 percent, following several days of sharp declines.
 In addition to COVID-19’s economic impact, the stock market selloff was triggered by a sharp decline in the price of oil, which also saw the Norwegian crown fall sharply in value against the US dollar.